monch1962/async-pact-spike/README.md

 # async-pact-spike
 Spike to play with Pact testing on RabbitMQ

+Intention is to use this code as a template with Pactical (https://github.com/monch1962/pactical).
+Pactical can populate code tempates from Pacts (https://pact.io), generating executable code.
+This template file should be able to turn a set of Pacts into a set of executable test cases for async testing against AMQP servers.

+As Go code generates standalone executables, the set of Pacts can generate a standalone EXE file which, when run, will test all of the interfaces defined within the set of Pacts.
+This EXE file can then be driven by CI.

 ## Environment variables

 There are several environment variables that can be configured for this tool, some of which are optional: